ircam-ismm/node-web-audio-api/README.md

 The package will then be built on your machine, which might take some time

+## Known limitation / caveats

+- async function are not trully async but only monkey patched on the JS side, this will be updated once `web-audio-api-rs` provide async version of the methods.
+- see `web-audio-api-rs`

 ## Development notes

 The npm script rely on [`cargo-bump`](https://crates.io/crates/cargo-bump) to maintain version synced between